Convergence Analysis of a Numerical Algorithm for Spatial Segregation of Two Population Densities: Abstract

 \section{Abstract}

-Recently, much interest has gained the numerical approximation of equations of the Spatial Segregation of Reaction-diffusion systems with $m$ population densities.
-These problems are governed by a minimization problem subject to \emph{closed} but \emph{non-convex} set.

-In the present work we deal with the numerical approximation of equations of stationary states for a certain class of the Spatial Segregation of Reaction-diffusion system with two population densities having disjoint support.
-We prove the convergence of the numerical algorithm for two competing populations with non-negative internal dynamics $f_i.$ We also discuss the rate of convergence, by linking it with the so-called Two-Phase Membrane problem, and obtain an error estimate for the numerical scheme.
-At the end of the paper we present computational tests.
+Recently, much interest has gained the numerical approximation of equations of the spatial segregation of Reaction-diffusion systems with $m$ population densities.
+These problems are governed by a minimization problem subject to the closed but non-convex set.
+In the present work we deal with the numerical approximation of equations of stationary states for a certain class of the spatial segregation of Reaction-diffusion system with two population densities having disjoint support.
+We prove the convergence of the numerical algorithm for two competing populations with non-negative internal dynamics $f_i(x)\geq 0.$ At the end of the paper we present computational tests.